Praj-17/Advance-MCQ-Generator/readme.md

 # Advanced Question Generator API Documentation

 Welcome to the **Advanced Question Generator API** documentation.
-This API facilitates the ingestion of PDF documents, generation of Level 1 and Level 2 questions, and provides a chat interface leveraging Retrieval-Augmented Generation (RAG) using OpenAI.
+This API facilitates the ingestion of PDF documents, generation of Level 1 and Level 2 questions, and provides a chat interface leveraging Retrieval-Augmented Generation (RAG) using Gemni.
 Additionally, it offers functionality to reset ingested data and clear the vector store.

 ## Table of Contents